What is NEST Entrance Exam (National Entrance Screening Test)? - Eligibility, Colleges & Exam Pattern

 What is NEST Exam?

-After qualifying for this exam top performing candidates receive scholarships and are offered admission at the National Institute of Science Education and Research (NISER) and the University of Mumbai - Department of Atomic Energy Center for Excellence in Basic Sciences (UM-DAE CEBS).
+After clearing this exam, the top performing candidates are awarded scholarships under the DISHA programme and admission to National Institute of Science Education and Research (NISER) and University of Mumbai - Department of Atomic Energy Centre of Excellence in Basic Sciences (UM-DAE CEBS).

 NEST Exam Summary